British and Irish stained glass (1811–1918): Historic

 Medieval windows and drawings of them provided the source and inspiration for nearly all the earlier 19th-century designers.

 Canterbury Cathedral retains more ancient glass than any other English cathedral except York.
 Much of it appears to be imported from France and some is very early, dating from the 11th century.
 Much of the glass is in the style of Chartres Cathedral with deep blue featuring as the background colour in most windows.
 There are wide borders of stylised floral motifs and small pictorial panels of round, square or diaper shape.
 Other windows contain rows of apostles, saints and prophets.
 These windows, including the large west window have a predominance of red, pink, brown and green in the colours, with smaller areas of blue.
 Most of the glass in this remarkable window is older than the 15th-century stone tracery that contains it, the figure of Adam being part of a series of Ancestors of Christ that are among the oldest surviving panels in England.

-York Minster also contains much of its original glass including important narrative windows of the Norman period, the famous "Five Sister" windows, the 14th-century west window and 15th-century east window.
+York Minster also contains much of its original glass including important narrative windows of the Norman period, the famous Five Sisters window, the 14th-century west window and 15th-century east window.
 The "Five Sisters", although repaired countless times so that they now contain a spider's web of lead, still reveal their delicate pattern of simple geometric shapes enhanced by grisaille painting.
 They were the style of window which was most easily imitated by early 19th-century plumber-glaziers.
 The east and west windows of York are outstanding examples because in each case they are huge, intact, at their original location and by a known craftsman.
 The west window, designed in about 1340 by Master Robert, contains tiers of saints and stories of Christ and the Virgin Mary, each surmounted by a delicate Gothic canopy in white and yellow-stain, against a red background.
 The highly ornate tracery lights are filled with floral motifs.
 White glass stone borders surround each panel, making it appear to float in its frame.
 The east window of 1405 was glazed by John Thornton and is the largest intact medieval window in the world.
 It presents a narrative in sequential panels of the Creation, the Fall of Man, the Redemption, the Apocalypse, the Last Judgment and the Glory of God.